 Matt Theriault: Practical steps… I would say the first step is focus on finding the deal, and recognizing that 95% of all real estate transactions that happen are conducted through people that want to sell.
-No one in their right mind is gonna give you a deal on their real estate unless they need to sell, so you need to look for that 5% that need to sell.
+No one in their right mind is gonna give you a deal on their real estate mentor unless they need to sell, so you need to look for that 5% that needs to sell.
 There’s some sort of distress in place – there’s financial distress, there’s personal distress, or the property itself is in distress… And just kind of going with the mindset, understanding that people will exchange equity for peace of mind.

 So I think the first practical step is identify the type of problem that you want to solve for people… Somebody that just went through a divorce, or somebody that just went through bankruptcy, or someone that’s in foreclosure, or someone that has liens on their property, whether they’re tax liens or [unintelligible [00:14:39].28] or code violations…